Use paint edger pads for faster edge work without tape

 3

-- Position the edger so the guide wheels or rail rests against the ceiling (or trim, or adjacent wall)
+2. Position the wheels: Place the guide wheels against the ceiling, trim, or adjacent wall.

-- Draw the edger slowly and steadily along the edge in one smooth stroke
+3. Draw along the edge: Pull the edger slowly in one smooth stroke.

-- Wipe the wheels/guide rail clean every few strokes to prevent paint buildup from smearing onto the adjacent surface
+4. Wipe the wheels: Clean the guide wheels every 3-4 strokes to prevent paint buildup from smearing onto the protected surface.

 Why It Works

-The guide wheels or rail physically separate the paint-loaded pad from the surface you are protecting.
-As long as the guides stay clean and you maintain consistent contact pressure, the edger deposits paint right up to the boundary without crossing it.
-This eliminates the time-consuming process of taping and tape removal.
+The guide wheels physically separate the paint-loaded pad from the surface you are protecting.
+Consistent contact pressure keeps paint right up to the boundary without crossing it.

 Tips

-- Paint edgers produce a good (not perfect) line -- if you need razor-sharp edges for a high-end finish, cutting in by hand with an angled brush or taping produces crisper results
+• For a high-end finish, cutting in by hand with an angled brush still produces crisper lines.

 Other solutions for What's the best way to paint a room to avoid making a mess?